alg810/CardServerProxy/README.txt

 The proxy prefers a sun JRE (1.4.2 or later) but others like JamVM _may_ work.
 If you're interested in getting the proxy to run properly under gcj/gij or any other non-sun jre, contact me on efnet (be prepared to make source changes).
-As of 0.9.0 the proxy will not start with non-sun jvms, unless you explicit force it to by adding the cmd line argument:
+As of 0.9.0 the proxy will not start with non-sun jvms, unless you explicitly force it to by adding the cmd line argument:
 -Dcom.bowman.cardserv.allowanyjvm=true

 To get started read the example configs and the proxy-reference.html, + the changelog and cardproxy.sh start script.